ossamaweb/auto-vid/SCHEMA.md

   - `"id"` (String): A unique ID for this audio asset (e.g., `"bgm_main"`, `"sfx_cheer"`).
   - `"source"` (String): The URI of the audio file.

-#### 3. `timeline` (Array of Objects, Required)
+#### 3. `backgroundMusic` (Object, Optional)

-Defines all the creative events that occur during the video.
-The engine processes this array in order.
-Each object is an "event" with a `type`.

-##### Event Type: `backgroundMusic`

-Defines the continuous background audio track.
-There should only be one event of this type.
+Defines the continuous background audio track that plays throughout the entire video.

-- `"type": "backgroundMusic"`
-- `"details"` (Object):
 - `"playlist"` (Array of Strings): An ordered list of audio asset IDs from the `assets` section to be played in sequence.
 - `"loop"` (Boolean): If `true`, the entire playlist will repeat if the video is longer than the playlist's combined duration.
 - `"volume"` (Float, 0.0-1.0): The base volume for the background music.
 - `"crossfadeDuration"` (Float, Optional): The time in seconds to crossfade between tracks in the playlist.

+#### 4. `timeline` (Array of Objects, Required)

+Defines all the timed creative events that occur during the video.
+The engine processes this array in chronological order.
+Each object is an "event" with a `type` and `start` time.

 ##### Event Type: `tts` (Text-to-Speech)